 You can use your Uluslararası Aile Cüzdanı (International Family Book) which was issued just after you were married.
 You don't need to make a copy of it, just show the original to the immigration specialist.
 You can also use this if married to a Turkish citizen.

-If You Have a Foreign Marriage License
+If You Have a Foreign Marriage Certificate

 Foreign documents aren't accepted by the Turkish government unless they're authenticated by the government that issued them.
 The authentication is done with a stamp or attached document called an apostille.
 Apostilles are issued and accepted according to the International Apostille Convention, of which Turkey is a member.
 Each government member of the convention has a special office that issues apostilles.
 So to use your foreign marriage certificate to prove your marriage in Turkey, you must: